 This variety contains higher levels of geosmin.
 Therefore, if you are not a fan of the "earthy" flavor associated with beets, this variety may not resonate with your taste buds.

 The Sugar Beet is a different variety of beet that is grown (usually commercially) and processed as table sugar, animal food, and other products.
 Sugar Beets, white in color and sweet in taste, are larger than ordinary garden beets with roots that often measure 6-inches or more across.

 What is a "baby beet"?
 Baby Beets, often cooked, packaged, and sold in grocery stores are beets that are harvested to thin the field and make room for other beets to grow.
 You can find packaged read-to-eat Baby Beets, such as LoveBeets at your local grocery store.
 Baby Beets are tender and have beautiful, luscious leaves.
 Don't forget to give some love to beet greens as they are highly nutritious!

 Albina Aereduna or Blankoma: These are a sweet white-colored variety.

 Green Top Bunching: This variety is grown mostly for its full, lush green tops.
 The roots are tasty but not as popular as the greens.

-EAT THE GREENS AND STEMS
+BEET GREENS AND STEMS

 Although many people are familiar with eating the root portion of the beet, historically, beet greens were consumed more than beetroots.
 Beet greens are filled with nutrients, such as Vitamin A, K, and C plus abundant minerals.

 Did you know that the beet is edible from root to leaf?
-Rather than throwing away the nutritious and delicious beet stems, create a tasty Quick-Pickled Beet Stems side-dish.
+Rather than throwing away the nutritious and delicious beet STEMS, create a tasty Quick-Pickled Beet Stems side-dish.